Tuesday, May 30, 9:00 a.m. – 5:00 p.m.

 Graduate and Early Career Day Preconference and Lab Fair

 The Graduate and Early Career Day Preconference and Lab Fair is designed to provide career guidance for graduate students and early career professionals.
 The session kicks off with a keynote address, then will offer breakouts in three lecture tracks – each with its own specific focus: Academic Careers; Clinical Careers; Professional Business and Industry Careers.
 Students can listen to the journeys and advice from these speakers, as well as participate in the question and answer period.
 To help promote career networking after the breakouts, students will have a unique opportunity to chat one-on-one with 20 different universities.
 Learn about the labs, make connections with the schools, and discover postdoctoral opportunities.
+Click here to download a copy of all of the laboratories participating.
 A light reception will coincide with the networking portion.

 This event is open to all attendees, but is targeted to graduate students and young professionals in the early stage of their career.
 This event is free as part of your ACSM registration.
 If you plan on attending, please check the appropriate box on the registration screen.